 Sunday 12th of December, 10:00am – 2:00pm

 Julian is a certified wooden spoon tragic and has carved hundreds of spoons from his Fitzroy North apartment courtyard.
 Julian has recently made the move over to Perth.
 He also has a bachelors degree in history, and did extensive research into the history of spoon carving in Wales for his final project.
 Joining together the craft of spoon carving and the study of material culture history is his way to rediscover the role of the wooden spoon in the household.
 Julian uses his spoons every day and encourages others to make functional objects and do the same.
 You can find more about his work and craft here.

-* Tickets are non-refundable, but you are more than welcome to send a friend in your place if you cannot attend.
+Tickets are non-refundable and non-exchangeable, but you are more than welcome to send a friend in your place if you cannot attend.
 You can find more details in our Terms and Conditions.

 Images by Rae Fallon